komorowskidev/solutions-swing/README.md

 ## Why Swing?

 I decided to use Swing library instead of JavaFX because it needs JVM only, so users have to install only the Java Runtime Environment.
-For better application look I used the UIManager.
+For a better application look I used the UIManager.
 ```java
 UIManager.setLookAndFeel(UIManager.getSystemLookAndFeelClassName());
 ```